JoinColony/colonyJS/packages/sdk/docs/api/classes/Colony.md

 Create an instance of a Colony client and connect the Network to it

-Only supports the latest version of the Colony contract
+Only supports the latest 3 versions of the Colony contract

 #### Parameters